Health Topics

 Description

-The severe form of glutamate formiminotransferase deficiency is also characterized by megaloblastic anemia.
-Megaloblastic anemia occurs when a person has a low number of red blood cells (anemia), and the remaining red blood cells are larger than normal (megaloblastic).
-The symptoms of this blood disorder may include decreased appetite, lack of energy, headaches, pale skin, and tingling or numbness in the hands and feet.
+The signs and symptoms associated with glutamate formiminotransferase deficiency have ranged from mild developmental delays with high urine levels of a molecule called formiminoglutamate (FIGLU) to more severe intellectual disabilities and megaloblastic anemia.
+Megaloblastic anemia occurs when a person has a low number of red blood cells (anemia) and the remaining red blood cells are larger than normal (megaloblastic).

 Frequency